janrain/BagelSong/pirouette.md

 *From the crease of your mouth to the picket fences*

-*All the bread, stretching out, blurring my defenses*
+*All the dough, stretching out, blurring my defenses*

 *Dignity, diligence, I can not avenge*